nestybox/sysbox/docs/user-guide/limitations.md

 Sysbox system containers are incompatible with the Docker `--privileged` flag.

-The raison d'être for Sysbox is to avoid the use of (very unsecure) privileged containers yet enable users to run any type of software inside the container.
+The raison d'être for Sysbox is to avoid the use of (very insecure) privileged containers yet enable users to run any type of software inside the container.

 Using the Docker `--privileged` + Sysbox will fail: